 I felt like I needed a softer chair with a big round back for my baby portrait sessions.
 My assortment vintage wood chairs are adorable, but I wanted something softer.
 A quick search on Craigslist, a drive to an apartment in Boulder, a problem-solving moment of finessing it into the front seat of my Audi sedan employing the use of a few bungee cords and voila!
 Ellyana was my first little guinea pig.
 I let her discover the chair on her own and snapped away for the few minutes she cozied up.
 Jay said these are gratuitously cute.
 I agree.

-♥ I make as many wishes as I can when it is 11:11.
+♥ I believe in making as many wishes as you can when it is 11:11.

 ♥ I have a Lord of the Rings tattoo.

 ♥ I believe in tipping generously.